CNA-Tech/PKS-Ninja/LabGuides/Lab11-HarborPipelineInstall/readme.md

 </details>
 <br/>

-1.4 On the upper right hand corner of the upload-harbor task screen, click the plus + icon to kick off the pipeline
+1.4 On the upper right hand corner of the upload-harbor task screen, click the plus + icon to kick off the pipeline which only takes about 5 minutes to run, but it kicks off another ops manager deployment which takes ~45 minutes to run in the reference lab

 <details><summary>Screenshot 1.4.1</summary>
 <img src="Images/2018-12-04-10-47-45.png">